mdjahidhasan009/NodeJs-Note/readme.md

 etc. Those are mostly implemented in libuv and V8.

 ## V8 JavaScript Engine

-It use the **V8 JavaScript engine** developed by Google for use in Chrome.
-V8 compiles JavaScript into machine code instead of interpreting it in real time.
-Node.js is bundled with a set of built-in modules that are written in JavaScript and handle tasks such as **networking**, **HTTP requests**, and **file system I/O**—functions that are essential to most web applications.
-It runs node.js javascript code in a separate thread outside the browser and provides a way to communicate with the browser.
-It's written in C++ and JavaScript.
+Node.js uses the **V8 JavaScript engine** developed by Google for Chrome.
+V8 compiles JavaScript into machine code instead of interpreting it in real time, providing high-performance execution.
+V8's primary role is to execute JavaScript code and manage memory (including garbage collection), but it doesn't handle I/O operations directly.
+V8 is written in C++ and provides the JavaScript runtime environment that Node.js builds upon.
+It implements ECMAScript standards and optimizes JavaScript execution through just-in-time (JIT) compilation.

 ## libuv

-Node.js is primarily used to build network programs such as web servers.
-The majority of the basic modules are written in JavaScript, although Node.js has also been used to write native addons in C++.
+**libuv** is a multi-platform C library that provides Node.js with its event loop and handles asynchronous I/O operations.
+It's responsible for implementing the core functionality that makes Node.js non-blocking, including **file system operations**, **networking**, and **timers**. libuv abstracts system-level operations across different operating systems (Windows, Linux, macOS) and manages thread pooling for CPU-intensive tasks.
+When developers use Node.js modules like `fs` for file operations or `http` for networking, these modules communicate with libuv under the hood to perform the actual I/O operations asynchronously.
+Node.js core modules act as JavaScript wrappers around libuv's C/C++ implementations.

+Under the hood, Node.js is implemented using C++ and JavaScript .
+While it executes JavaScript code outside of the browser, it does not run this code in a separate thread by default.
+Instead, it uses a single-threaded event loop model with non-blocking I/O, which allows it to efficiently manage many concurrent operations.
+Blocking tasks like file system access or cryptography are handled asynchronously using a thread pool provided by libuv .

 # Uploading Files to Node.js Server and Saving to S3

-Uploading files directly to the server and then saving them to S3 is not scalable as it consumes significant server CPU and memory resources.
+Uploading files directly to the server and then saving them to S3 is not scalable as **it consumes significant server CPU and memory resources**.
 A more efficient approach is to upload files directly to S3 from the client side.

 ## Why Upload Directly to S3?